hosseinabbasi-toast/campaign-test/README.md

-# banquet-frontend-spa-template

-How to use this template.
+# How to use this template

 **Clone the template in github:**